4 last-minute tasks for a banner BFCM

 If you’ve been keeping up with our BFCM blog posts, then you should have planned your campaigns and drafted your emails weeks ago.
 Whether you’re sending out discount codes or gift guides, we’re going to assume those are written, edited, and ready to go.

-Before you pull the the trigger, send yourself a test.
+Before you pull the trigger, send yourself a test.
 Then send your colleagues a test.
 Then ask your detail-oriented mother-in-law to give it a once-over.
-With mobile shopping numbers expected to rise once again, don’t forget to check how your campaigns will look like on smaller screens.
+With mobile shopping numbers expected to rise once again, don’t forget to check what your campaigns will look like on smaller screens.

 There’s no harm in giving things another look—even the most experienced merchants and marketers make mistakes.
 Test your spelling, test your links, test your witticisms to make sure they’re not going to fall flat.

 If you’re serious about BFCM this year, you’ve probably installed some apps to help drive sales.
 From discount apps to support apps to countdown timer apps, there are a ton of tools at your disposal to help make your life easier, and make your store more money.

 Before the craziness of the weekend hits, look through your app catalog and make sure you’ve covered all of your bases.
 A well-designed promotion banner or eye-catching countdown timer can make a huge difference.
 If you have any questions about an app’s functionality, it’s best to reach out to the developer a few days before Black Friday when they’re not as busy fielding support requests.

 Set up a social media monitor

 No matter how great your products, promotions, and customer service, there’s no avoiding the fact that people are going to complain.
 Often, your support team will be the first to hear these grievances, but—as we learn from time to time—it’s not uncommon for customers to lash out on Facebook or Twitter.